COVID-19 Mitigation Project for Georgia’s K-12 Schools

 My school is interested in receiving free, over-the-counter COVID-19 test kits from DPH.
 Who do I contact about this program?

-In order to enroll, you will need to email the following to email@example.com: (1) Name of Educational Entity (name of school district or school if not a public school district), (2) Primary Contact (First Name, Last Name, Email, Phone Number), (3) All schools must enter into a Memorandum of Understanding with DPH in order to receive test kits.
+You can email the following firstname.lastname@example.org: (1) Name of Educational Entity (name of school district or school if not a public school district), (2) Primary Contact (First Name, Last Name, Email, Phone Number), (3) All schools must enter into a Memorandum of Understanding with DPH in order to receive test kits.
+This is not a requirement to receive mitigation products.

 Will there be a required amount of COVID-19 tests that need to be performed or sent home to participate?